Say goodbye to boring tofu. There is another winner in town: stuffed tofu! Introducing Stuffed Tofu in Spicy Tomato Sauce!

-This recipe is versatile, so feel free to use vegetables you have on hand.
+This recipe is versatile, so feel free to use the vegetables you have on hand.
 Want to tweak this recipe a bit?
 Go with cabbage, kale, or even cooked chickpeas for more texture!

 Next, you want to fill the tofu pouches tightly with the tofu filling.
 If you want the tofu to be slightly crispy on the outside, I recommend you shallow-fry it for a few minutes before making the tomato sauce.

 Now onto the tomato sauce!
-It is easy, you start by cooking aromatics like garlic, chili, and green onions until fragrant.
+It is easy.
+You start by cooking aromatics like garlic, chili, and green onions until fragrant.
 Then add diced tomatoes, ketchup, soy sauce, and coconut sugar.

-Cook for a few minutes, until it slightly thickens before adding the stuffed tofu to the sauce.
+Cook for a few minutes, until it slightly thickens, before adding the stuffed tofu to the sauce.

-The tofu will soak up the spicy and flavorful tomato sauce, SO GOOD!
+The tofu will soak up the spicy and flavorful tomato sauce.
+SO GOOD!

 This tofu is tender on the inside, chewy on the outside, and comes with a tomato sauce that is spicy/sweet, which takes it to another level!
 If you are looking for a different way to cook tofu, you should definitely try this one!